 - They will let you make a phone call to contact a member of your family, friend, or bondsman to arrange bail.

-- If you are expected to be released quickly, they will let you wear your own clothes, but if you are not expected to make bail quickly you you will have to change into a jumpsuit.
+- If you are expected to be released quickly, they will let you wear your own clothes, but if you are not expected to make bail quickly you will have to change into a jumpsuit.

 Have you been arrested and gone through jail intake?
 If you have, please tell your story so other people can learn from your experience.
 How long did you have to wait in the holding cell?
-What was you treatment like?
+What was your treatment like?
 Do you have any tips that might help others to get through jail intake?